Beddy Rays: Origins

-The four band members—Jacko, Lewy, Brad, and Benny—met in 2002 as young children at primary school.
+The four band members originally met in 2002 as young children at primary school.
 Their band name is derived from a spoonerism of "Reddy Bay", which is a common abbreviation for Redland Bay.
+In primary school the entire band's favourite band was Green Day.
+In high school they went through a phase of loving hardcore music and would attend shows at the youth centre shows.

+The band was started after the members left high school.
+Their first show they played was at a party at Van Issum's house while his parents were away.

-All four band members are from Redland Bay, including Jacko who is a Woppaburra man, and work as tradesmen.
+All four band members are from Redland Bay, including Van Issum who is a Woppaburra man, and work as tradesmen.
 Beddy Rays came to play some of their first shows by networking at various Brisbane venues for which they worked as tradies.

 Career

+2017–present: Career beginnings

 Beddy Rays released their first EP Lost Found Beat Around in 2017.
 Their 2020 single "Sobercoaster" led the band to be featured as a Triple J Unearthed Feature Artist in mid-2020.

+In 2021, Beddy Rays covered Thelma Plum's "Better In Blak" for Triple J's Like A Version segment.

 On 19 November 2021, the band released "On My Own".

 Their self-titled, debut studio album was announced on 2 June 2022 and was released on 29 July 2022.
 It peaked at number 8 on the ARIA Charts.
+The Beddy Rays album cover art was inspired by Green Day’s Dookie cover.

+In September 2022, it was reported that there was a sexual assault in the mosh pit at a Beddy Ray's concert.
+The band drove the woman that had been assaulted home and had the perpetrator kicked out of the Hobart venue and banned for life.

+In February 2025, Beddy Rays announced their second studio album Do What Ya Wanna, which was released on 18 April 2025.